YolandaCooper2505626/test/README.md

 Added detailed comments for clarity
 Updated styling and themes - build 658
-Added new feature for better user experience - v3.2.6
+Added new feature for better user experience - v3.2.6 Updated README with new instructions - build 449